MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

     For more information, see [Configuring Alternate Login ID](/windows-server/identity/ad-fs/operations/configuring-alternate-login-id) and [Office applications periodically prompt for credentials to SharePoint Online, OneDrive, and Lync Online](https://support.microsoft.com/help/2913639/office-applications-periodically-prompt-for-credentials-to-sharepoint-online,-onedrive,-and-lync-online).

 > [!TIP]
-> You can use the Export-Csv cmdlet to export the results to a spreadsheet for easier sorting and searching.
+> You can use the Export-Csv cmdlet to export the results to a spreadsheet for easier management, such as searching and bulk-editing for import.
 >
 > For example: `Get-MsolGroup | select DisplayName, ProxyAddresses | Export-Csv -Path UserAccounts.csv`